-By the early 19th century, the site is shown in more detail on Hayman's 1806 Map of Exeter (Fig. 9).
+By the early $19^{\text{th}}$ century, the site is shown in more detail on Hayman's 1806 Map of Exeter (Fig. 9).
 Watery Lane leads to a small farmstead named Spring Gardens, while Marsh Lane to the south leads to Marsh (Barton) farm, with a small lane and irregular fields in between.
 The 1828 Plan of Exeter Canal by James Green (Fig. 10) and the c.1829 Plan of Exeter Canal and Exe Estuary (Fig. 11) provide little additional detail.

 The tithe survey of St Thomas parish took place in 1839 (Fig. 12), showing a number of irregular fields between Watery and Marsh Lane.
 Plots 315, 318 and 320, described as pasture, were owned by Francis Bickham Short and leased to William Knapman, while plot 316, also pasture, was owned by Reverend William Oxenham and leased to Jane Hawker.
 Plot 317 was owned by Reverend Richard Stevens and leased to William Honeywell.
 The southern half of the site falls within the parish of Alphington which was surveyed in 1841.
-At the time plot 43, which lay at the very southeastern end of the site, was owned and occupied by Lambert Gorwyn, while the plot directly to the south (no. 57) was owned by John Bussell and was tenanted by Esau Griffin and John Bishop, who had a house and garden there.
+At the time plot 43, which lay at the very southeastern end of the site, was owned by John Bussell and was tenanted by Esau Griffin and John Bishop, who had a house and garden there.